 - All module outputs

 - Participation in group work.

-- Student performance in presentations, studio, essays, portfolio, the thesis, as well as in individual tutorials and Thesis seminars
+- Student performance in presentations, studio, essays, portfolio, as well as in individual tutorials

-Students with disabilities and/or particular learning needs should discuss assessments with the Course Leader to ensure they are able to fully engage with all assessment within the course
+Students with disabilities and/or particular learning needs should discuss assessments with the Course Leader to ensure they are able to fully engage with all assessment within the course.